juiceboxh3ro/Sprint-Challenge-React-Wars/README.md

 It is better to submit a challenge that meets [MVP](https://en.wikipedia.org/wiki/Minimum_viable_product) than one that attempts too much and fails.

 ## Stretch Problems
 - [ ] Next week we will be looking at React forms.
-Look a head and try to create a search form that will filter through the data displayed from your characters.
+Look ahead and try to create a search form that will filter through the data displayed from your characters.

 - [ ] Build a pagination system that will allow you to load the next page of data.
   - `console.log()` the data coming back from the server.